 Encourages Illinois Residents to Support Our Veterans and Servicemembers at Christmas Tree Lighting Ceremony

-CHICAGO–(ENEWSPF)–December 2, 2013.
+CHICAGO –(ENEWSPF)–December 1, 2014.
 Governor Pat Quinn today was joined by local students to light the state of Illinois’ Christmas tree and launch the annual Illinois Heroes Holiday Card Drive.
-The Governor encouraged students from across the state to take part in the annual drive by making holiday cards for servicemembers at the Walter Reed National Military Medical Center (WRNMMC) in Bethesda, Md.
-Governor Quinn will personally deliver the cards during a visit to troops at WRNMMC later this year.
+The Governor encouraged students from across the state to take part in the annual drive by making holiday cards for servicemembers who are away from home during the holiday season.
 Today’s launch is part of Governor Quinn’s commitment to support the men and women who have served our nation.

-Earlier this year, Governor Quinn launched the newest Veterans Cash instant lottery ticket, a $2 ticket with all proceeds going to benefit Illinois veterans’ organizations.
-Since the Governor first championed and launched the program in 2006, Veterans Cash has awarded more than $11 million in grants to more than 210 veterans’ organizations statewide.
+Governor Quinn has always made honoring our veterans, servicemembers and their families one of his top priorities.
+He championed numerous veterans’ causes during his service as Lieutenant Governor and Illinois Treasurer.
+In 2011, Governor Quinn launched the Welcome Home Heroes program to support Illinois servicemembers seeking homeownership.
+Governor Quinn recently launched the newest Veterans Cash instant lottery ticket, a $5 ticket with all proceeds going to benefit Illinois veterans’ organizations.
+Since the Governor first championed and launched the program in 2006, Veterans Cash has awarded more than $11.7 million in grants to more than 240 veterans’ organizations statewide.
 The Illinois Lottery’s Veterans Cash game is the first lottery game in the United States to earmark 100 percent of net proceeds to veterans.

 For more information on how to participate in the Illinois Heroes Holiday Card Drive, please visit www.OperationHomefront.org.